 In December 2011, RCBC Securities ("RSEC") initiated a criminal case for falsification against its former agent, Mary Grace V. Valbuena ("Valbuena"), arising from questionable transactions with her own personal clients.
 Since then, RSEC has filed additional criminal and civil cases, including charges of violation of Batas Pambansa Blg.
 22 ("BP 22"), against Valbuena.
 On November 17, 2016, the Metropolitan Trial Court of Makati City, Branch 66, convicted Valbuena of the crime of violation of BP 22.
 Valbuena's conviction has been sustained by the Regional Trial Court of Makati, Branch 141, and the Court of Appeals in its Decision dated September 6, 2019, which denied Valbuena's Petition for Review for lack of merit, and directed Valbuena to pay RSEC the amount of P7.2, except that interest on the said amount shall be at the rate of (a) twelve percent (12%) per annum from January 18, 2012 to June 30, 2013, and (b) six percent (6%) per annum from July 1, 2013 until full satisfaction of the amount due.
 Valbuena has filed a Motion for Reconsideration dated October 7, 2019 on the Decision of the Court of Appeals.
 On January 2, 2020, in compliance with the Resolution dated November 11, 2019, the Office of the Solicitor General ("OSG") filed its Comment on the aforesaid Motion for Reconsideration.
-The matter remains pending to date.
+In a Resolution dated 10 June 2020, the Court of Appeals denied Valbuena's Motion for Reconsideration.